Bangkok MRT

 How to Travel on the Bangkok MRT?

-Your travel token is issued from the ticket vending machine (TVM) in the station.
+Upon arrival at the station if you don't have a pre-paid card, then collect your travel token from the ticket vending machine (TVM) in the station.

 Purchase of the single journey tokens is from the TVM, which takes 5 or 10 baht coins as well as banknotes.